In this article

 Add lyrics whenever possible

-Artwork makes files feel more complete and professional when shared or downloaded.
+Artwork makes files feel more complete and professional when shared or downloaded, and helps recipients identify tracks more quickly in folders and music players.

 Use Genre carefully